Boosting the Cycle Counting Power of Graph Neural Networks with I$^2$-GNNs: Counting power of MPNNs and Subgraph MPNNs

 Here $N_i(j)\triangleq \{k\in V_i|(k,j)\in E_i\}$ represents node $j$'s neighbors in subgraph $G_i$, and $U_t, M_t$ are shared learnable functions.
 After $T$ iterations, the final representations $h_{i,j}\triangleq h^{(T)}_{i,j}$ will be passed to a node readout function to obtain node representations $h_i$:

-And node representations are further passed to a graph readout function to obtain the graph representation $h_G$:
+Then $\{h_i\}_i$ are further passed to a graph readout function to obtain the graph representation $h_G$:

-Note that Subgraph MPNNs defined in Definition~\ref{subgraph def} and Equations (\ref{subgraph_mpnn_0}), (\ref{subgraph_mpnn_1}), (\ref{subgraph_mpnn_2}) cover previous methods such as $(N-1)$-Reconstruction GNNs~\cite{cotta2021reconstruction}, ID-GNNs~\cite{you2021identity} and Nested GNNs~\cite{zhang2021nested}.
+Note that Subgraph MPNNs defined in Definition~\ref{subgraph def} and Equations (\ref{subgraph_mpnn_0}), (\ref{subgraph_mpnn_1}), (\ref{subgraph_mpnn_2}) cover previous methods such as $(N-1)$-Reconstruction GNNs~\cite{cotta2021reconstruction}, ID-GNNs~\cite{you2021identity}, DS-GNNs~\cite{bevilacqua2021equivariant} and Nested GNNs~\cite{zhang2021nested}, though there exists other variants of Subgraph GNNs ~\cite{zhao2021stars, bevilacqua2021equivariant, frasca2022understanding, qian2022ordered} that do not fit into Subgraph MPNNs.
 Subgraph MPNNs are strictly more powerful than MPNNs, because (1) Subgraph MPNNs reduce to $T$-layer MPNNs by taking $T$-hop ego-network without any node labeling, performing $T$-layers of message passing and using root node pooling $h_i=h_{i,i}$; and (2) Subgraph MPNNs can distinguish pairs of regular graphs which MPNNs cannot distinguish (e.g., graphs in Figure \ref{gnn-cex}).

 Although Subgraph MPNNs are more expressive than MPNNs, it is still unclear if Subgraph MPNNs can count cycles and paths.
 Note that the proof in \cite{you2021identity} confuses paths with walks; see Appendix \ref{idgnn-wrong}.
 Here we give an upper bound for Subgraph MPNNs' counting power at graph level. \begin{proposition} Subgraph MPNNs cannot count $8$-cycles and $8$-paths at graph level.
 This can be seen by a pair of strongly regular graphs, the 4x4 Rook’s graph and the Shrikhande graph.
 These two graphs have different numbers of $8$-cycles and $8$-paths~\cite{furer2017combinatorial, arvind2020weisfeiler}, but Subgraph MPNNs fail to distinguish them (see Appendix \ref{app-idgnn-proposition}).
 The counter-example also supports the conclusion that Subgraph MPNNs are weaker than 3-WL test~\cite{frasca2022understanding}. \end{proposition} Further, we give a \textbf{complete characterization} of Subgraph MPNNs' cycle counting power at node level, shown in the following theorems. \begin{theorem} Subgraph MPNNs can count $3$-cycles, $4$-cycles, $2$-paths and $3$-paths at node level. \end{theorem} \begin{theorem} Subgraph MPNNs cannot count more-than-$4$-cycles and more-than-$3$-paths at node level. \end{theorem} We include the proofs in Appendix \ref{app-idgnn}.
 Theorems \ref{idgnn-theorem1} and \ref{idgnn-theorem2} indicate that although Subgraph MPNNs bring improvement over MPNNs, they still can only count up to $4$-cycles.
 This is far from our expectation to count important substructures like benzene rings.